andrewjmead/wpsites/README.md

 # Things to keep in mind

 1. WPSites uses WP-CLI behind the scenes
-2. WPSites is not a server and doesn't care how you're localhost sites are being served up
+2. WPSites is not a server and doesn't care how your localhost sites are being served up